-OTT stands for over-the-top, initially named in reference to devices that go “over” a cable box to give the user access to TV content.
-In OTT channels, content is delivered via an internet connection rather than through a traditional cable/broadcast provider.
+OTT meaning stands for over the top, initially named in reference to devices that go “over” a cable box to give the user access to TV content.
+On OTT platforms, content is delivered via an internet connection rather than through a traditional cable/broadcast provider.

 What is OTT?
-Definitions for devices, content, and video
+Definitions for over the top devices, content, and video

-OTT and video are intertwined, but they are not the same thing.
-OTT is just a different channel through which video content (and related display or video advertisements) is delivered to end users.
+Over the top and video are connected, but they are not the same thing.
+OTT services are just a different channel through which video content (and related display or video advertisements) is delivered to end users.

-Video: Video content can be viewed across any device, including computers, mobile devices, televisions, OTT devices, and more.
+Video: Online video content can be viewed across any device, including computers, mobile devices, televisions, over the top devices, and more.

-OTT content: Content that comes from an OTT content provider (like Sling TV).
-OTT content can be viewed on multiple devices, including computers, mobile devices, OTT devices, and more.
+OTT content: Content that comes from an OTT platform (video streaming services, like Sling TV).
+OTT content can be viewed on multiple devices, including computers, mobile devices, over the top devices, and more.

 OTT devices: Any device that is not desktop, laptop, or mobile but is used to consume OTT content.
 Examples include Smart TVs, Apple TVs, Chromecast, PlayStation, Xbox, Amazon Fire sticks, and other streaming devices.

 “However, OTT may also be defined strictly on the basis of the device used to access the content.
-Examples of OTT devices include Apple TV, Chromecast, Amazon Fire, Roku in addition to Smart TVs (Connected TVs) and gaming platforms (i.e., PlayStation, Xbox, etc.).
+Examples of over the top devices include Apple TV, Chromecast, Amazon Fire, Roku in addition to Smart TVs (Connected TVs) and gaming platforms (i.e., PlayStation, Xbox, etc.).
 How advertising inventory is measured/categorized depends on the partners involved in the respective OTT supply chain.

-“An important point to note regarding OTT advertising is that although video advertising is most prominent in OTT channels, display advertising also occurs in OTT channels and on OTT devices.”
+“An important point to note regarding OTT advertising is that although video advertising is most prominent on OTT platforms, display advertising also occurs in over the top channels and on over the top devices.”

 Over-the-top (OTT) video viewers: Individuals who watch video via any app or website that provides streaming video content and bypasses traditional distribution.
 Examples include HBO Now, Hulu, Netflix, Amazon Video, YouTube/YouTube Red and SlingTV.